chesanovskyidv/laravel-error-mailer/README.md

     composer require illuminate/mail
     ```
    - copy [config file](https://github.com/laravel/laravel/blob/master/config/mail.php) into  `config` directory, which is stored in root catalogue (or create the directory yourself).
+   - Copy config file  `vendor/bwt-team/laravel-error-mailer/config/error-mailer.php` into config directory, which is stored in root directory (or create it yourself if it is missing) and set it up according to your needs.
    - enable service provider in `bootstrap/app`.
     ```
     $app->register(\Illuminate\Mail\MailServiceProvider::class);